 - The Centers for Disease Control and Prevention (CDC) has information about mental health changes in early adolescence and middle or older adolescence, as well as a number of resources on suicide prevention.
 Feelin' Frazzled...? from the CDC provides tips and tools to help teens deal with stress and high pressure situations.

-- The National Institute of Mental Health (NIMH) provides a number of resources, including fact sheets on brain development and mental health disorders in adolescence, information on the science of adolescent brain development , and frequently asked questions on the treatment of children with mental illness.
+- The National Institute of Mental Health (NIMH) provides a number of resources, including fact sheets on brain development and mental health disorders in adolescence, information on the science of adolescent brain development, and frequently asked questions on the treatment of children with mental illness.
+It also has a page that explains teen depression, including ways to recognize depression symptoms, ways to address depression, and who to talk to when feeling depressed.

 - SAMHSA supports the Suicide Prevention Resource Center, which helps organizations and individuals to develop suicide prevention programs, interventions, and policies.
 This toolkit from SAMHSA lays out risk factors, warning signs, and data to specifically help high school teachers, counselors, and administrators prevent suicide.